Transport in Erode: TNSTC Erode Region

 The Erode division of the Tamil Nadu State Transport Corporation(TNSTC), Coimbatore Limited, serves the district's road transport needs with a string of local (City bus) and mofussil (Intercity bus service).
 The Tamil Nadu State Transport Corporation (TNSTC) has a sub-divisional headquarters at Erode falling under the Coimbatore division.
 Originally called as Jeeva Transport Corporation (JTC), it started functioning from 1 April 1983 with a fleet strength of 317 buses.
-The Corporation with the principal area of operation in the Erode district, parts of Tirupur, Namakkal, Salem and Karur Districts.
+The corporation with the principal area of operation in the Erode district, parts of Tirupur, Namakkal, Salem and Karur Districts.
 The fleet strength as on 31 March 2005 was 1,218.
 During the year 2003–2005, 114 buses were purchased for replacement.
 After bifurcation and formation of new region based at Tiruppur, the TNSTC Erode Region has a total of770 buses attached with 13 Bus Depots, as of 2021.

 The State Express bus Transport Corporation (SETC) operates express services to various places from Erode.

 Bus station

 The Silver Jubilee Central Bus Station in Erode is the major transport hub of Erode.
 A large network of interstate and intercity bus services ply from here to various destinations.
 There is a good co-existence of both private and public transport networks in the city round the clock.
 It is an integrated bus station serving for City bus service and Minibus services also.

-Additional Bus station is proposed for construction in the city at Solar near Outer Ring Road to reduce the traffic around Central BS and in the city.
-Also there is a plan to construct another Bus terminal near Chithode, off NH-544 bypass.
+Additional Bus stations were proposed in the city at Solar and Periyasemur to reduce the traffic around Central BS (CBD area) of the city.
+The Solar Bus Terminal is under construction along Karur Road in an area of 24 acres with a facility to park 64 mofussil and 9 city buses.
+Also there is a plan to construct another Bus terminal near Periyasemur on Sathy road in an area of 14 acres.